UjjwalSinduria/Progress_Report/Amazon_VPC_3tier.md

     * now the application tier is created Successfully

 - [x] Tier3: **Database tier(Data Storage & retrieval)
-    * **What is DynamoDb:** There are several types of non-relational databases like- documents stores, which stores semi-structured and unstructured data in the from of files.
+    * **What is DynamoDb:**
+        * There are several types of non-relational databases like- documents stores, which stores semi-structured and unstructured data in the from of files.
 Key-value databases store unstructured data in the form of Key-value pairs.
 DynamoDb combines the best of those two non-relational databases to form a great non-realtional service.
+        * DynamoDb automatically scales up and down to adjust for capacity and maintain performanace.